ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### /proc
-The `/proc` directory is primarily for processes, but some pretty useful information is worth looking at.
+The `/proc` directory is primarily for processes, but has some pretty useful information that is worth looking at.
 Take the following:

 ```
 cpuinfo